vitessio/website/content/en/docs/get-started/local.md

 export PATH=${VTROOT}/bin:${PATH}
 ```

 You are now ready to start your first cluster!
-Open a new terminal window before continuing.
+Open a new terminal window to ensure your `.bashrc` file changes take effect.

 ## Start a Single Keyspace Cluster